jumanji1310/ECE4078_Lab_2022_Team106/Week06-07/README.txt

 - yolov5-physical.pt and yolov5-sim.pt are in the Week06-07 Folder
 - detector.py, TargetPoseEst and operate.py has been changed.
 - param folder has been split into sim and physical
+- Images must be taken from operate.py using "p" and "n" to generate necessary text files

 @@ MAKE SURE TO DELETE/MOVE files in lab_output in between SIMULATION/PHYSICAL robots to avoid outputs from both getting mixed up @@